HoustonRuby/rails_girls/03_messages/00_README.md

 ## Let's tell Rails our definition of messages!

-Let's instruct Rails to work with these kinds of messages:
+Let's instruct Rails to work with these kinds of messages.
+Since we are writing Chirper, we'll call these messages Chirps!

 ```bash
 $ rails generate model Chirp body:text author:string
 ```

-Since we are writing Chirper, let's call these messages chirps!

-Rails will now make something called a `model` to represent this idea of a Chirp.
-With a `model`, Rails can associate different actions to do with Chirps, and can save the different Chirps we'll be making to a *database*.
+Rails will now make something called a `model` to represent the idea of a Chirp.
+As a `model`, Chirps can be associated with different actions and saved to a *database* by Rails.

 > Discuss more with your coach about what a "`model`" is and what a *database* does.